-Our accumulated deficit was approximately \$64 million as of December 31, 2023.
-Our operating losses may continue as we continue to expend resources to further develop and enhance our technology offering, complete prototyping for proof-of-concept, obtain regulatory clearances or approvals as required, expand our business development activities and finance capabilities and conduct further research and development.
-We also expect to experience negative cash flow in the short-term until our revenues and margins increase at a rate greater than our expenses, which may not occur.
+Our accumulated deficit was approximately \$76 million as of March 31, 2025.
+Our operating losses may continue as we continue to expend resources to further develop and enhance our market expansion, complete prototyping for proof-of-concept, obtain regulatory clearances or approvals as required, expand our business development activities and finance capabilities and conduct further research and development.
+We also expect to experience negative cash flow in the short term until our revenues and margins increase at a rate greater than our expenses, which may not occur.